ruphaa/ruphaa-blogster/content/library/dont-lose-mind-lose-weight.md

 ---
 external: false
-title: "Don't lose your mind, lose your weight"
+title: "Don't lose your mind, lose your weight by Diwekar Rujuta"
 date: 2022-09-10
 ---